FrancoLiberali/cql/docs/contributing/maintaining.md

 # Maintaining

-This document is intended for BaDaaS maintainers only.
+This document is intended for CQL maintainers only.

 ## How to release